bttv-android/bttv/README.md

 ### How to:

 1. Pull the builder `docker pull ghcr.io/bttv-android/builder`
-2. Get the Twitch App's apk file (e.g from [here][evozi]), drop it in this directory and call it "twitch.apk"
+2. Get the Twitch App's apk files (e.g from [here][evozi]), drop them zipped in this directory and call it "twitch.zip"
    > Please make sure you get it from a non-shady source!
-3. Run the builder: `docker run --rm -ti -v path/to/twitch.apk:/usr/build/twitch.apk -v /path/to/dist:/usr/build/dist ghcr.io/bttv-android/builder`
+3. Run the builder: `docker run --rm -ti -v path/to/twitch.zip:/usr/build/twitch.zip -v /path/to/dist:/usr/build/dist ghcr.io/bttv-android/builder`
-   > If you are in the same directory as the apk file you can copy and paste: `docker run --rm -ti -v $(pwd)/twitch.apk:/usr/build/twitch.apk -v $(pwd)/dist:/usr/build/dist ghcr.io/bttv-android/builder`
+   > If you are in the same directory as the apk file you can copy and paste: `docker run --rm -ti -v $(pwd)/twitch.zip:/usr/build/twitch.zip -v $(pwd)/dist:/usr/build/dist ghcr.io/bttv-android/builder`
 4. The `dist` directory will contain the patched apk file!
 5. Transfer to device and [install apk](https://www.wikihow.com/Install-APK-Files-from-a-PC-on-Android)
 6. Remove the builder again: `docker rmi ghcr.io/bttv-android/builder`